chaoss/wg-evolution/metrics/Issues_Closed.md

 Mandatory:

 * Period of time.
 Start and finish date of the period.
 Default: forever.
-    - Period during which issues are considered.
+    Period during which issues are considered.<br>

 * Criteria for source code.
 Algorithm.
 Default: all issues are related to source code.
-    - If we are focused on source code, we need a criteria for deciding whether an issues is related to the source code or not.
+    If we are focused on source code, we need a criteria for deciding whether an issues is related to the source code or not.
-    - All issues could be included in the metric by altering the default.
+    All issues could be included in the metric by altering the default.

 * Reopen as new.
 Boolean, defining whether reopened issues are considered as new issues.
 If false, it means the closing event previous to a